Pathways for Peace: What is New with the Global Prevention Policy?

 Room IX, Palace of Nations, Geneva, Switzerland - 8 November 2017, 9-10:30 AM

-This event was organized by the Inclusive Peace & Transition Initiative, the World Bank, the United Nations, DCAF, and the Federal Foreign Office of Germany.
+This event was organized by the Inclusive Peace & Transition Initiative in partnership with the World Bank, the United Nations, DCAF, and the Federal Foreign Office of Germany.
 It marked the Geneva launch of the UN-World Bank Flagship Study "Pathways for Peace."

 Since 2010, the number of major violent conflicts has tripled, indicating an urgent need to shift the approach from crisis management to addressing risk factors before violence starts and escalates.
 In this context, the UN and the World Bank have pooled their efforts to produce the Flagship Study "Pathways for Peace – Inclusive Approaches to Preventing Violent Conflict" to which several Geneva-based organizations, including IPTI, DCAF, and the CCDP, have contributed research inputs.
 What are the Study’s main takeaways?
 Are we witnessing a revolution in the global prevention policy or is this business as usual?